-The Corporation is currently authorized by the TSX and its shareholders to reserve 365,000 Common Shares for issuance under section 7 of the RSU Plan, representing approximately 3.1% of the outstanding Common Shares as at April 1, 2013.
-At their meeting on March 22, 2013, the Board of Directors resolved to increase the number of Common Shares available for issuance under the RSU Plan by 250,000 so that, subject to approval by the TSX and the Corporation's shareholders (excluding those insiders entitled to receive a benefit under the RSU Plan) the maximum number of Common Shares reserved for issuance under the RSU Plan will increase to 615,000, representing approximately 5.1% of the outstanding Common Shares as at April 1, 2013.
+The Corporation is currently authorized to reserve 765,000 Common Shares for issuance under section 7 of the RSU Plan, representing approximately 5.7% of the outstanding Common Shares as at April 1, 2015.
+At their meeting on February 18, 2015, the Board of Directors resolved to increase the number of Common Shares available for issuance under the RSU Plan by 150,000 so that, subject to approval by the TSX and the Corporation's shareholders (excluding those insiders entitled to receive a benefit under the RSU Plan) the maximum number of Common Shares reserved for issuance under the RSU Plan will increase by 150,000 to 915,000, representing approximately 6.8% of the outstanding Common Shares as at April 1, 2015.
+Should shareholders not agree to this proposal, management would instead receive cash settled Performance Share Units (as described on page 30 of this circular).